Stop Printing Money! A Call for a Constitutional Amendment

 Did you know that the US dollar essentially held its value until 1913?
 And that today's dollar can purchase what a nickel could purchase in 1913?
 All Americans are concerned about taxes, spending and debt.
 But our flawed monetary system is the source of this disaster.
 The monetary system is the life's blood of a big Federal government and a great comfort to bankers.
 If you'd like to know more, you have come to the right place.

 America is great, with natural resources and hard working, intelligent citizens.
 The problem is our monetary system.
 We have managed to evolve into a system that is easily abused by bankers and government, and it is that abuse that has created the financial and economic crisis we are living through today.
-Fixing this broken monetary system is of greater importance to you than revising the taxing and spending policies of Congress.
+Fixing this broken monetary system is of as much importance to you as revising the taxing and spending policies of Congress.
 Taxing and spending will take care of themselves if we stop Congress' ability to use the Fed to monetize debt.
 Not surprisingly, there are monetary systems available that cannot be used by the government to fleece its citizens and this amendment will set us on a path to adopting one of those.

 Some other terms for monetizing you may have heard include printing money, inflation, hidden tax, regressive tax, debasing the currency, quantitative easing, expanding the money supply, elastic monetary system, central banking, money out of thin air, counterfeiting and more.